 You will find that most editorial companies will offer a flat rate per word.
-However, I dislike this approach to editing.
+However, we dislike this approach to editing.
 It completely fails to take into account that everyone’s writing is different – it’s impossible to fit all authors into one box.
 It would be unfair to charge someone whose first language is not English the same rate as a native speaker when their writing would require totally different approaches and timeframes.
-For that reason, I provide a bespoke service, tailored to each client’s individual requirements, and the pricing structure for each project will be designed for you personally.
+For that reason, we provide a bespoke service, tailored to each client’s individual requirements, and the pricing structure for each project will be designed for you personally.
 Please get in touch with a sample of your writing, and we can discuss your needs and start building your personal quote.

 Start to Finish

 Below is an example of how we’ll spend our time when working together.
 Please note: this is given for illustrative purposes only, and the final process may differ slightly.

 Once you’ve said hello, we’ll work together to build the project around you, work out what services you need, and make sure you get exactly what you’re looking for from the the editing process.
 We’ll also ask to see a sample of your work to guide the conversation – usually two chapters or so.